tp41974/databricks-stack-example/README.md

 # Databricks Stack Example

-This example repository demonstrates how to utilize the Databricks CLI in order to deploy projects across multiple Databricks environments.
+This example repository demonstrates how the Databricks CLI can be used to deploy projects across multiple Databricks environments.

 To do: